mvolkmann/mvolkmann.github.com/programming/ts-good-parts.md

 }
 ```

-`compilerOptions` is object with many properties including:
+The option `compilerOptions` is an object with many properties including:

 - `esModuleInterop`
-  This allows use of ES5 default exports and imports.
+  This allows the use of ES5 default exports and imports.
-- `tsx`
+- `jsx`
+  Ignore this option when not using JSX.
-  Value values are `"preserve"`, `"react"`, and `"react-native"`.
+  Valid values are `"preserve"`, `"react"`, and `"react-native"`.
 - `lib`
   This is an array of APIs assumed to exist.
   For example: `["dom", "es2015"]`
 - `module`
   This specifies the module system to use.
-  For example: `"es2015"` for modern browsers
+  For example, use `"es2015"` for modern browsers
   or `"commonjs"` for Node.js.
 - `noImplicitReturns`
+  Set this to `true` to require functions that
-  This requires functions that return a value
-  to do so from ALL code paths.
+  return a value to do so from ALL code paths.
 - `outdir`
   This is the directory where `.js` files should be written.
-  For example: `"dist"`
+  For example, `"dist"`.
 - `sourceMap`
   Set this to `true` to generate source map files.
+  Generating sourcemaps requires installing the npm package `source-map-support`.
 - `strict`
   Set this to `true` to require all code to be typed.
 - `target`